-New York needs a bag law now.
+New York needs an effective bag law now

 Contact your New York State Senator and ask her/him to vote yes for S7760, a bill to ban thin single-use plastic shopping bags and place a fee on all other bags (thick plastic and paper).